unkiwii/eros/README.md

 At least Object-oriented, Functional and Structured (in that order of importance).

 #### Strong typed
-Types must be explicit, never implicit. (nothing like "auto" in C++ or ":*" in AS3)
+Types must be explicit, never implicit. (nothing like "auto" in C++ or ":\*" in AS3)

 #### Whitespace matters
 Tabulation mark code blocks (like Python), use of 4 spaces for tabulation is required, tabs or other spacing are forbidden, extra empty lines between statements are forbidden also.

-#### Statement finalizers
+#### Statement terminator
-In some languages each statement is finished by a character, in C-family they use a semicolon (';'), in Python the new line ('\n') is used, but in this language we will use a dot ('.') just like in the most spoken languajes (and Smalltalk).
+In some languages each statement is finished by a character, in C-family they use a semicolon (';'), in Python the new line ('\n') is used, but in this language we will use a dot ('.') just like in the most spoken languages (and Smalltalk).

 #### No exceptions
 If a process fails for any reason it terminates the program with a human readable message.